One Day in Las Vegas: Detailed Itinerary with Top Sights (+Map & Tips)

 Even if you have just one day in Las Vegas, you should try to spend at least two nights in the city – that way, you have one full day for sightseeing.

 With just a day, it doesn’t really matter that much where you stay, especially if you have a car.
-On the other hand, staying close to the main area of the Strip could make your day more relaxing.
+On the other hand, staying close to the main area of the Strip could make your day – and evening – a lot more relaxing.
 Plus, you could also see some of the top places on the evening/morning of your arrival or departure.

-Here are several additional hotel recommendations just off the strip but very close to the most central area close to Bellagio/Caesars Palace: Horseshoe Las Vegas (mid-range 3* hotel just across the street), The Westin (a very nice 4* hotel about 5-10 minutes walk from the main area), or a lower-budget Ellis Island Hotel with free parking (10-15 minutes walk).
+If you are looking for a better price/quality ratio, consider hotels that are located just off the strip but very close to the most central area, close to Bellagio/Caesars Palace.
+The best options are: Horseshoe Las Vegas (a mid-range 3* hotel just across the street), The Westin (a very nice 4* hotel about 5-10 minutes walk from the main area), or a lower-budget Ellis Island Hotel with free parking (10-15 minutes walk).

 READ ALSO: Las Vegas Travel Tips for First Visit